larissasantesso/ORB_SLAM2_edited/README.md

 Editions:

-1. Added in header of include/System.h the following (without it,  build was raising errors):
+1. Added in header of include/System.h the following (without it,  build was raising errors).
+Solution found in this [link](https://github.com/raulmur/ORB_SLAM2/issues/778):
 ```
 #include<unistd.h>
 ```
-Solution found in this [link](https://github.com/raulmur/ORB_SLAM2/issues/778)

-2. Including mask in Features (working in progress)
+2. Included binary mask functionality applied to the Features:
+    - pixel value = 0: removes feature if located in this pixel
+    - pixel_value = 1: do not remove feature if located in this pixel

+3. Implementing Cityscapes Stereo Examples (work in progress)

 ***
 # ORB-SLAM2